 Eataly is located at 200 5th Ave New York, NY 10010.

 As our short time in New York came to an end, we had just enough time to stop at Joe Coffee to grab cappuccinos for the road.

 Joe Coffee has multiple locations.
-We went to the one at 405 West 23rd Street, New York, NY 10011.
+We drank our ‘joe’ at the one located at 405 West 23rd Street, New York, NY 10011.

-Everywhere we ate in New York has locations in other cities.
-Even Joe Coffee has locations in Philadelphia.
+Everywhere we ate in New York during this weekend has locations in other cities.
+Joe Coffee even has locations in Philadelphia.
 Globalization isn’t always a good thing, but this time we made it work for us.
 That’s our kind of a New York quickie.